Multi-Factor Authentication (MFA)

 From here users can:

-- Enroll in additional MFA methods
+- Enroll in additional MFA methods.

-- Change their primary MFA method
+- Change their primary MFA method.

-- View remaining backup codes
+- View remaining backup codes.

-- Regenerate backup codes
+- Regenerate backup codes.

-- Disable MFA (if tenant policy allows)
+- Disable MFA (if organization policy allows).

 MFA for Administrators